 I found some discrepancies between the solar inverter shown on my proposed layout (SolarEdge) and the equipment listed on the permit application with the city (Delta).
 At this point, I also started having some serious doubts regarding the layout itself.
 My system would comprise of:

 36 x Q CELLS 340 W panels for the total maximum output of ~12 kWh

 3 x Tesla Powerwall for battery backup

 The panels themselves were literally added to Tesla’s offering just few days before me placing the order (together with some additional discount on the overall installation cost, I might add).

+The proposed layout displayed a majority (22 of 36) panels installed on the North-facing slope of my roof.
+From all the research I’ve done related to solar panel installation the consensus always was that as long as you are living on a Northern hemisphere, you should avoid placing panels on the North side of the roof, as it will drastically reduce the amount of energy they can provide.
 My other concern was related to the model and capacity of the inverter, as well as the use (or not) of power optimizers.
 The Internet can be both a blessing and curse, so after extensive research and reading a horror story or two related to an improperly designed photovoltaic system I grew a bit paranoid to make sure that when I am ready to take the plunge, everything will be done right.
 The concern was two-folded:

 Solar inverter sizing – I wanted to make sure the inverter is chosen to match the peak production output of the panels

 Optimizers – SolarEdge is known for using power optimizers as an alternative to micro-inverters.
 The are compact devices installed underside of each panel and help to ensure that the overall system production is not affected by deficiency or malfunction of an individual panel (due to different orientation towards the sun, partial shading, cell damage etc.)

 My last concern, albeit smaller, was related to the placement of the Powerwalls themselves.
 As much as I would like them to be on the wall in my garage, the reality is that my garage doubles as my weekend warrior’s recluse, so the amount of free space around or on the walls is severely limited.
 I know that Powerwalls are designed for both outdoor and indoor installations, but I’ve heard some comments regarding the maximum distance from the power gateway.
 Just wanted to make sure that this won’t be an issue.